Warren1001/MrLlamaSCStreamInfo/RandomizerInstallGuide.md

 1. **Install your desired Diablo II version.**
 	- The version does not matter.
 Diablo II 1.13x and 1.14x have both been confirmed to work.
 The install method used does not matter either.
 	- If you want PlugY, install PlugY first.
 Additional PlugY steps can be found below for mod compatibility.
-		- You can install [PlugY](https://github.com/Warren1001/MrLlamaSCStreamInfo/blob/master/PlugYInstallGuide.md) here.
+		- You can install [PlugY](https://github.com/Warren1001/MrLlamaSCStreamInfo/blob/master/PlugY1.14InstallGuide.md) here.
+This guide works for any Diablo 2 version.
 2. **Install [d2modmaker](https://github.com/tlentz/d2modmaker).**
 	- You can find the download under [Releases](https://github.com/tlentz/d2modmaker/releases).
 		- Under the image for the latest version, there is an `Assets` dropdown menu.
 The zip file is found there.